Code-Institute-Submissions/milestone-project-90/README.md

 ## Pro Solutions

-This project is a summary of learning of the three modules of the Full Stack Developer Cours - HTML, CSS, User Centric Frontend Development, the aim of which was to create a mobile, fully responsive website for the "Pro Solutions" video game console service.
+This project is a summary of learning of the three modules of the Full Stack Developer Cours - HTML, CSS, User Centric Frontend Development, the aim of which was to create a mobile, fully responsive website.
+This responsive website was created for the "Pro Solutions" video game console service, which I do as my hobby.

 Thanks to this website, people interested in repairing their consoles will have the opportunity to familiarize themselves with the services, prices and will be able to contact the service directly for advice via the contact form.